highclaws-com/tutorial/zh-CN/003-音视频生成/youtube-tech-education-short-video.md

 - Use a clean cream canvas.
 - **STRICTLY VERTICAL (9:16) TOP-DOWN FLOW**: You are building for a 1080x1920 portrait screen. **NEVER use left-right (horizontal) Flexbox layouts** (`flexDirection: "row"`).
 All elements, boxes, and sequence diagrams must flow strictly top-to-bottom (`flexDirection: "column"`).
 - **ARROWS MUST POINT DOWN**: Any diagram connecting nodes must use Down Arrows (`⬇️`), never Right Arrows.
-- **SAFE ZONE ALIGNMENT**: All elements must be spread evenly across the page.
-Most of the time, distribute them evenly (e.g., `justifyContent: "space-evenly"` or `"space-between"`).
-Only when there is truly very little content should you consider putting components at the top of the screen (`justifyContent: "flex-start"`), but even in that case, `center` is still usually better!
+- **FULL-SCREEN SPREAD (MANDATORY)**: Do NOT cram elements at the top of the screen! **NEVER** use `justifyContent: "flex-start"` unless a slide is intentionally mostly empty.
+You MUST spread all elements evenly across the entire 1920px vertical space by defaulting to `justifyContent: "space-evenly"` or `"space-between"`.
 - **STEP TIMELINE INDICATORS**: For multi-step architectures or timelines, add a clean stage-indicator badge at the top (e.g., `STEP 1: DUAL TRUST 👥` or `STEP 4: CLEANUP 🧹`) to visually chunk the flow.
 - **VERTICAL CANVAS SPACE BUDGET**: The 1080x1920 portrait canvas is narrow and height-constrained.
 Keep flow diagrams to a maximum of 3 vertical components (e.g., Node ➔ Arrow ➔ Node).
 Compress component paddings/margins to prevent elements from colliding or rendering out-of-screen.
 - **TRANSITION FLASH PROTECTION**: Never leave the canvas completely blank or empty at the start of a scene transition.
 Ensure structural host nodes (like headers or system actors) enter immediately at `frame 0` of the sequence, reserving delayed entrance transitions (e.g. `frame - 10`) exclusively for transient data packets or success banners.